ckdenouden/AVO-NG/Readme.md

 ## :information_source: Preamble

+> `"...the best way to make your own list."`
+>
+> `"...gorgeous visuals and ability to make it your own..."`
+>
+> `"...absolutely amazing..."`

+The premier graphical overhaul for Skyrim Special Edition, **Animonculory Visual Overhaul** has been installed several thousand times and garnered a reputation for offering a perfect base to build your modded game from.

 The Next Generation (NG for short) version of Animonculory Visual Overhaul seeks to being the game up to modern standards without drastically changing the things that make Skyrim Skyrim.
-Featuring minimal city overhaul mods, tweaks and expansions to vanilla quests, full creation club integration, a comprehensive graphical overhaul and full seasons support, it still remains an excellent base to build off.
+Featuring minimal tweaks to settlements, full creation club integration, a comprehensive graphical overhaul and no feature creep, it remains the perfect base to build off.

 AVO-NG replaces and supersedes previous versions/Editions of Animonculory Visual Overhaul and, as a result, is **not compatible** with saves made using the older versions.
 Major engine and graphical changes have been made which **will** cause you to crash.